On automated developer-driven software testing

 2. Aim to write tests that are as self-contained, or hermetic, as possible.

-3. Keep the logic inside the tests as simple as possible by reducing conditional and loop statements as much as possible, ideally down to 0.
+3. Keep the logic inside the tests as simple as possible (e.g. by reducing the number of conditional and loop statements as much as possible).

 · testing, mock, fake